How to Host and Embed an HLS Live Stream on Your Website

 M3U8 is a file format that’s used in video streaming.
 It’s the Unicode version of the M3U computer file format.
 The file extension for this file type is “.m3u8”.

 HLS is built upon the M3U8 file format, so sometimes “HLS streaming” is referred to as “M3U8 streaming.”
-Thus, an HLS player is, by definition, an HLS M3U8 player.
+An M3U8 file is a playlist file used to organize and sequence video and multimedia files for playback, and is an integral part to HTTP Live Streaming (HLS) technology.
+Thus, an HLS player is, by definition, also an HLS M3U8 player.

 Some streaming platforms, like Dacast, use M3U8 links to stream to smart TV apps.
 This is a bit more technical than the standard settings on many streaming platforms.
 But for content creators who need a little more exact HLS / M3U8 specifications, Dacast has a range of customization options available.